enkidevs/curriculum/Java/Patterns/facade-pattern.md

   private Distance d = new Distance();

   public double getPerimeter(int[] vert) {
-    //use d.getDistance() over all point
+    //use d.getDistance() over all points
     //to get perimeter
     return p;
   }

   public double getArea(int[] vert) {
-    //use d.getDistance() over all point
+    //use d.getDistance() over all points
     //to get perimeter
     return a;
   }